celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/plumo.md

 - Disable sleep - if your machine is automatically set to sleep or turn hard disks off, it's best to switch these options off.
 - Battery - it's best to connect the machine to an outlet, as the setup is computationally intensive and would drain a battery fast.

-If any of these happen, don't worry - stop and restart the contribution program and re-enter the passphrase to continue.
+If either of these happen, don't worry - stop and restart the contribution program and re-enter the passphrase to continue.

 **Network:**
 - If you have issues uploading your contributions, it could be that you have some other processes that are consuming your bandwidth.
-Make sure to kill any processes such as:
+Make sure to quit any processes such as:
     - A Nest or home camera uploading feeds
     - Torrenting / seeding any files
     - Backup services

 ## Additional Resources
 - [Plumo Paper](https://docs.zkproof.org/pages/standards/accepted-workshop3/proposal-plumo_celolightclient.pdf)